GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 Such signals last around 10 seconds.

 #gaet[
   Should we talk about train/val/test splits ?
-This could also be put in the "training" paragraph of the "method" ]
+This could also be put in the "training" paragraph of the "method".\
+  Also, this is the same one as in single-source.
+]

+#gaet[
+  No need to explain source-wise simulation here if we have already done it in the single-source section (regarding noise) ]

 *Source-wise simulation and late mixing.*